0x41gawor/pdmgr/README.md

 This is the starting point for anyone wishing to follow the steps I have taken.

-The document outlines the learning path for Kubernetes development.t.
+The document outlines the learning path for Kubernetes Operators development.

 ## [minikube-dev-env](minikube-dev-env.md)